Lux3n-git/luxclient/production/factorymod.md

   factory to automatically select any recipe it has the ingredients to run whenever it is activated.
   Be careful as some factories create an output in one recipe and take it as input in another recipe meaning the two products cycle until charcoal runs out.
-The 'Open menu' setting symbolized by a painting opens a GUI equivalent to the /fm [factory name] command.
+The 'Open menu' setting symbolized by a painting opens a GUI equivalent to the &l/fm [factory name] &r&fcommand.
   -If the chest becomes full during a factory run, the factory will stop.
 The only exception might be printing presses which will continue to run and may waste materials in the process (Bug).
   -Redstone that activated the factory furnace will cause the factory to run